 There are a number of climbing spots, but we went to Sleeping Wall for a 1 day rock climb.
 There is almost 200 routes there graded between 5.9-5.13 ( also known as 5a to 8a) grades, so you will definitely have 1-2 routes that is suited for your climbing level.
 We could hear the occasional screams from the tourists across the river trying ziplining.

 This climbing destination was also Cez’s 1st time attempting outdoor natural rock climbing and that was how he fell in love with this sport over time.
 You can find local outdoor adventure climbing tour agents like Adam’s Climbing School that offer options for 1 to 2 days rock climbing classes or courses, guided local trips or local transportation to the crag in the area.
 Some of these climbing guides we chatted with are so familiar and experience with rock climbing that they can without blinking an eye rock climb free solo a 6b route in only slippers (Note: We strongly do NOT encourage you to attempt that).

 Hanoi Bouldering Gym

-Aside from the incredible outdoor climbing you can find a number of indoor climbing gyms in Vietnam.
+Aside from the incredible outdoor climbing, you can find a number of indoor climbing gyms in Vietnam.
 If you happen to get inclement weather, or if indoor bouldering is more your thing, check out VietClimb, located in Hanoi.
 VietClimb has a cosy workout and bouldering space which consists mainly of bouldering.
-However, they do charge for water refill so just a word of warning first.
+However, they do charge for water refills so just a word of warning first.
 Aside from their indoor climbing offerings, you can also hire them for outdoor and overnight climbing trips to Huu Lung.

 Ho Chi Minh Bouldering Gym